Tools & calculators

 ANZ Visa cardholders can take advantage of ANZ Visa payWave to make contactless purchases without a PIN for amounts under $100.
 ANZ’s goMoney app provides a way to manage your card account on your iPhone or Android.
-The card is also eligible for use with Apple Pay, Android Pay and ANZ Mobile Pay, to allow you to tap and pay securely with your smartphone or other mobile device instead of using your card.
+The card is also eligible for use with Apple Pay, Android Pay, Samsung Pay and ANZ Mobile Pay, to allow you to tap and pay securely with your smartphone or other mobile device instead of using your card.

 ANZ Falcon monitoring offers constant protection against potentially fraudulent transactions, and worldwide emergency card replacement lets you travel with confidence.

 The card comes with Visa Entertainment membership, giving you access to special events, entertainment packages and pre-sale concert tickets.

 There are no complimentary travel, extended warranty or other types of insurance policy with this card.

 The Qantas American Express Discovery Credit Card offers QFF points without charging a steep annual fee.
 The NAB Qantas Rewards Card has features and costs similar to this ANZ card.
 Compare these and other Qantas cards on our Qantas page.